 When living with a parent or legal guardian is not an option because of abuse, neglect, or because of the parent's unwillingness to allow the minor to live with them, investigate other options.
 Other options may include a responsible adult relative or supervised minor housing.
 If there are appropriate and safe adult supervised living arrangements available to the minor, encourage the minor to consider that option.

-Contact Children's Services to determine if there is an open case, or a history of child abuse and neglect involving the minor parent or the minor parent's child.
+Contact Children's Services to determine if there is an open case or a history of child abuse and neglect involving the minor parent or the minor parent's child.
 If there is an open case of child abuse involving the minor or minor's child, it is important to work with Children's Services while managing the case.
 Equally important is getting the minor in a living situation that will support the case plan and encourage positive parenting.

 Checking with Children's Administration may also provide important background information regarding the environment the minor may have grown up in and whether a Child Protective Service history exists involving the minor and the minor's parents.

-Provide information regarding the First Steps program to pregnant clients, including information regarding how to access the program.
+Refer pregnant minors for First Steps services.
+For information on making a referral for home visiting and parent support see WorkFirst Handbook 5.1 Pregnancy to Employment | DSHS (wa.gov)..
 Some minors are receiving Washington Apple Health for Pregnant Women prior to applying for TANF and may have a maternity case manager who can help coordinate services to the minor.

 Health Care Coverage and First Steps Services | DSHS (wa.gov)

-Pregnant and parenting minor's may be eligible for Washington Apple Health coverage even if they are not eligible for TANF because they do not meet the school or living requirements.
+Pregnant and parenting minors may be eligible for Washington Apple Health coverage even if they are not eligible for TANF because they do not meet the school or living requirements.
 (See WAC 388-505-0220 (2)).

 Refer pregnant minors for First Steps services.
+For information on making a referral for Home visiting and parent support see WorkFirst Handbook 5.1 Pregnancy to Employment | DSHS (wa.gov).
 Pregnant minors are eligible to receive the following services through First Steps:

 Home visits by a public health nurse